geno7/mountweazel/README.md

 # mountweazel
-a homepage for a fictional non-existant band called Mountweazel, intended to demonstrate my skills with HTML and SCSS. view it live [HERE](https://projectmountweazel.netlify.app)
+a static homepage for a fictional band called Mountweazel, intended to demonstrate my skills with HTML,SCSS and Bootstrap. view it live [HERE](https://projectmountweazel.netlify.app)